-Please check our 2021 Summer Guardian Guide for more information.
+Please check our 2021 Summer Camp Guide for more information.

 All campers and staff must wear face masks.
 We require campers to bring two of their own from home to have for their camp day.
 If a camper or staff need a mask break, they are welcome to do so if they stand more than 6 ft away from the group.
 NO gaiters, bandanas, or masks with built in valves or vents

 Yes.
 Each morning at camp drop off a TNC staff member will be conducting temperature checks for campers, volunteers, and staff.
 If a temperature read of 100.4 F or high they will be sent home immediately and all personal in contact on site will be notified.

 3. What happens if someone tests positive for COVID-19 during the camp day?

 All participants, camper and staff, should stay home at any sign of illness.
 If someone tests positive for the virus while attending camp TNC will follow CDC protocols.
 All campers will be notified via email that camp is shut down for the remaining session.
 Any camper participating in camp from the last 14 days will be notified of a positive case.
 The family tested positive will remain anonymous.
 TNC will contact the Local Health Department, State Health Department, and Youth Camp Project and follow their guidance on re-opening.
 Camp refunds will be determined on a case-by-case basis.